Malaysia: Demographics

-According to the Malaysian Department of Statistics, the country's population was 32,447,385 in 2020, making it the 42nd most populated country.
-According to a 2012 estimate, the population is increasing by 1.54 percent per year.
+According to the Malaysian Department of Statistics, the country's population was 32,447,385 in 2020, making it the 42nd-most populated country.
+According to a 2012 estimate, the population is increasing by 1.54% per year.
 Malaysia has an average population density of 96 people per km2, ranking it 116th in the world for population density.
-People within the 15–64 age group constitute 69.5 percent of the total population; the 0–14 age group corresponds to 24.5 percent; while senior citizens aged 65 years or older make up 6.0 percent.
+People within the 15–64 age group constitute 69.5% of the total population; the 0–14 age group corresponds to 24.5%; while senior citizens aged 65 years or older make up 6.0%.
 In 1960, when the first official census was recorded in Malaysia, the population was 8.11 million.
-91.8 per cent of the population are Malaysian citizens.
+91.8% of the population are Malaysian citizens.

-Malaysian citizens are divided along local ethnic lines, with 69.7 per cent considered bumiputera.
+Malaysian citizens are divided along local ethnic lines, with 69.7% considered bumiputera.
 The largest group of bumiputera are Malays, who are defined in the constitution as Muslims who practise Malay customs and culture.
 They play a dominant role politically.
 Bumiputera status is also accorded to the non-Malay indigenous groups of Sabah and Sarawak: which includes Dayaks (Iban, Bidayuh, Orang Ulu), Kadazan-Dusun, Melanau, Bajau and others.
-Non-Malay bumiputeras make up more than half of Sarawak's population and over two thirds of Sabah's population.
+Non-Malay bumiputeras make up more than half of Sarawak's population and over two-thirds of Sabah's population.
 There are also indigenous or aboriginal groups in much smaller numbers on the peninsular, where they are collectively known as the Orang Asli.
-Laws over who gets bumiputera status vary between states.
+Laws over who receives bumiputera status vary between states.